Leniency Designs: An Operator's Manual: Estimation with Many Decision-Makers and Controls

-Another approach is to bias-correct the 2SLS formula, which replaces the infeasible instrument $\tilde{\ell}_i$ in~\eqref{eq:beta_leniency} with the estimated relative leniency $\hat{\ell}_i$.
-When 2SLS does this, it increases the expectation of the denominator from $\sum_i\tilde{\ell}_i^2$ to $\sum_i\tilde{\ell}_i^2+K\operatorname{var}(\nu_i)$ under homoskedasticity.
-The quantity $\sum_i\tilde{\ell}_i^2$ corresponds to the numerator of the population partial R-squared statistic; it measures the increase in the explained sum of squares from adding instruments to the first stage.
-Since 2SLS uses in-sample fitted values to estimate the predictive power of the instruments, it overstates this predictive power, exactly analogous to how the unadjusted R-squared overstates the predictive power of regression (the same issue happens in the numerator, and taking the ratio gives the rule-of-thumb bias formula for 2SLS).
-Paralleling how the adjusted R-squared fixes the issue by using a degrees of freedom correction, we can use degrees of freedom adjustments in both the denominator and the numerator of the 2SLS formula.
-Unfortunately, similar to the adjusted R-squared formula, the resulting bias-corrected 2SLS estimator (dating back to \textcite{nagar1959bias}) works only under homoskedasticity.
+Another approach is to bias-correct 2SLS, which again replaces the infeasible instrument $\tilde{\ell}_i$ in the formula for $\beta^*$ with the estimated relative leniency $\hat{\ell}_i$.
+When 2SLS does this, it increases the expectation of the denominator from $\frac{1}{n}\sum_i\tilde{\ell}_i^2$ to $\frac{1}{n}\sum_i\tilde{\ell}_i^2+K\operatorname{var}(\nu_i)/n$ under homoskedasticity.
+The quantity $\sum_i\tilde{\ell}_i^2$ is the numerator of the population partial R-squared statistic; it measures the increase in the explained sum of squares from adding instruments to the first stage.
+Since 2SLS uses in-sample fitted values to estimate the predictive power of the instruments, it overstates this predictive power---exactly analogous to how the unadjusted R-squared overstates the predictive power of regression (the same issue happens in the numerator, and taking the ratio gives the rule-of-thumb bias formula for 2SLS).
+Paralleling how the adjusted R-squared fixes this issue with a degrees of freedom correction, we can use degrees of freedom adjustments in both the denominator and the numerator of the 2SLS formula.
+Unfortunately, as with the adjusted R-squared formula, the resulting bias-corrected 2SLS estimator (due to \textcite{nagar1959bias}) only works under homoskedasticity.